 - 3.1 There are a number of unknowns and changes in the external environment which may impact on the Council and how it carries out its business.
 What is known for certain is that there will be ever decreasing resources available for the Council to deliver its priorities.
-The Strategy has been written to clearly identify priorities, whilst allowing for flexibility as national policy evolves. - 4 RISK ASSESSMENT - 4.1 The approval of this report may have the following implications - Resources Paper copies of the Corporate Strategy are printed in-house and therefore from within existing budgets.
+The Strategy has been written to clearly identify priorities, whilst allowing for flexibility as national policy evolves. - 3.2 The review concluded that some changes to the Council's objectives and actions were required to reflect the change in Council leadership and these have been made. - 4 RISK ASSESSMENT - 4.1 The approval of this report may have the following implications - Resources Paper copies of the Corporate Strategy are printed in-house and therefore from within existing budgets.
 Financial implications of delivering the strategy will be met from within existing budgets. - Technical, Environmental and Legal None identified. - Political None identified. - Reputation It is important that the priorities reflect the concerns and needs of our communities.
-The Council has undertaken consultation throughout the year which has informed our priority setting. - Equality & Diversity In line with the Council's approach to equalities, individual equality impact assessments will be carried out as appropriate for actions/projects within the Strategy. - 5 IT IS RECOMMENDED THAT COMMITTEE - 5.1 Considers and approves the reviewed Corporate Strategy 2015-2019.
+The Council has undertaken consultation throughout the year which has informed our priority setting. - Equality & Diversity In line with the Council's approach to equalities, individual equality impact assessments will be carried out as appropriate for actions/projects within the Strategy. - 5 IT IS RECOMMENDED THAT COMMITTEE - 5.1 Considers and approves the reviewed Corporate Strategy 2017-2019.